p3ps1-man/dockertrader/README.md

 docker run -it --rm -e DISPLAY=$DISPLAY -v /tmp/.X11-unix:/tmp/.X11-unix mt5
 ```

-5 Or you can use something like this with docker-compose.yaml:
+5. Or you can use something like this with docker-compose.yaml (you can mount your project, chart templates, configs, etc):
 ```bash
 services:
   metatrader: